Home

 9. Rinse thoroughly after shampooing to ensure your cat is free of any soap.

 TIP: Some cats get really nervous during a bath.
-You might need someone to help you hold your cat– especially if you never bathed your cat before.
+You might need someone to help you hold your cat, especially if you never bathed your cat before.

 How often should you groom your cat?

-I would recommend you to brush your cat regularly, at least 3-4 times a week.
+I would recommend to brush your cat regularly, at least 3-4 times a week.
 Of course, the frequency will also depend on your cat’s needs.
 Long-haired cats might need to be groomed more often than short-haired cats.

 Check your cat's claws periodically to determine if it's time to trim them.